 After settling on the 27.5in wheel size – not a decision taken lightly, given that development started long before 27.5in DH bikes became fashionable – Norco redesigned the bike around these new hoops.
 That included revised linkage geometry to ensure the axle-path wasn’t compromised.

 With 27.5in wheels, the axle sits higher than the bottom bracket – this naturally gives the bike a more forward axle-path, so Norco has designed the linkage to compensate for this.
 The seat tube has also been brought forward to allow room for the bigger hoops, and the head tube shortened to compensate for the taller fork.

-The forged aluminium rear linkage optimises axle path while maximising stiffness
+The forged aluminium rear linkage optimises axle path while maximising stiffness:

 Despite the increase in wheel-size, the head angle remains stubbornly slack at 63 degrees.
-All frame sizes have been made 10mm longer in the front-centre and have a 5mm lower BB height, compared to the old Aurum.
+All frame sizes have been made 10mm longer in the front-center and have a 5mm lower BB height, compared to the old Aurum.